mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment-Preparation/README.md

 - New forest deployment preparation was started
 - `mrtg.local` was entered as the planned root domain
 - AD DS prerequisite checks passed successfully
+- DNS delegation warning was reviewed and understood
 - The server was ready for domain controller promotion in Lab 03

 This lab created the controlled preparation point before activating the MRTG identity domain.